This post was written by the fabulous Janet of Paper + Spark! So excited to share it with you! Find more from Janet here.

 It forces you to consider the profitability of each product.

-Using an equation to set a base price for your goods forces you to take a closer look at whether the item is truly profitable or not.
+Using a pricing formula to set a base price for your goods forces you to take a closer look at whether the item is truly profitable or not.
 If you’ve ever walked through a formula and calculated a price that makes you scratch your head and say, Huh?
 I have to price my earrings that high just to make double my costs and cover shipping?
 Then you know what I mean.

 Any basic pricing process that forces you to take a harder look at your good’s profit margin (sales price minus costs) is a good thing.
 You may love creating something in particular, but if you see it’s not going to make you a profit – you can make changes sooner rather than later.
 You can use this info to make smart decisions, like source a less expensive supplier, raise the sales price, or scrap the product altogether – before you start losing money.